 Her modelling career began after she was scouted while walking outside Harrods Department Store, London, and it was through her impressive work that she met and signed with an acting agent.

 Since then, Taylor-Joy has enjoyed great success on screen, and was the 2017 winner of the Cannes Film Festival’s Trophée Chopard, one of two prestigious annual awards giving recognition to young actors.

 Joining her in the cast is British singer-songwriter, Johnny Flynn, as George Knightley, English actor Bill Nighy (Love Actually, Pirates of the Caribbean) as Mr. Woodhouse, and English comedian and actress Miranda Hart as Miss Bates, among others.

-Emma is scheduled for release in the UK on 14 February 2020 and in the US on 21 February 2020.
+Emma is out now in the UK.
+It will be released in the US on 21 February 2020.